ValerioMedeiros/BEval/README.md

 2. Configure the Eclipse:
  * Click `Help` > `Install New Software`.
- * In field `Work with` select `All Avaliable Site`.
+ * In field `Work with` select `All Avalable Site`.
  * Type below the name of component software to search.
- * Follow the remaining installation procedures and reapet these steps for each plugin (Git and Maven WindowBuilder) with the following software components:
+ * Follow the remaining installation procedures and repeat these steps for each plugin (Git and Maven WindowBuilder) with the following software components:
     - Eclipse EGit 2.2;  Eclipse EGit Eclipse SDK 4.2; EGit Import Plug-in Support 2.2;
     - m2e - Maven Integration for Eclipse 1.3.
     - WindowBuilder Core 1.5; WindowBuilder Core Documentation 1.5; Core WindowBuilder 1.5 UI; WindowBuilder GroupLayout Support 1.5.